 Road trips are a Texas tradition.
 Native Texans are very used to and attached to their vehicles, be they cars, trucks, SUVs or motorcycles.
-Sure, public transportation may be better for the environment, and planes can certainly get you there faster, but there’s just something about driving yourself down that wide open stretch of road through the beautiful Texas countryside.
-Because Texans know that half the adventure is in the journey, here are 10 things all Texans do on road trips.
+Sure, public transportation may be better for the environment, and planes can certainly get you there faster, but there's just something about driving yourself down that wide open stretch of road through the beautiful Texas countryside.
+Half the adventure is in the journey.
+Here are 10 things all Texans do on road trips.

 It doesn't matter where you're going.
 You could be driving from Amarillo to South Padre Island and in some part of your brain you're going to try to go as long as you can without stopping the car.
 We all know it's not realistic, you need gas at the very least, but you'll try it until everyone else in the car forces you to pull over somewhere.